All learner motorcycle and moped riders must complete the CBT course before riding on the road.

-- give you a basic understanding of riding theory
+- a basic understanding of riding theory

 The CBT course can only be given by a trainer from an approved training body (ATB).

-What to expect from your CBT course
+What to expect

 There are 5 elements that make up the course

-- C: Practical on-site riding – covers riding techniques including riding in a straight line, stopping riding slowly, using the brakes, changing gear, even if you’re riding an automatic, and developing steering and balance skills.
+Includes riding techniques including riding in a straight line, stopping riding slowly, using the brakes, changing gear, even if you’re riding an automatic, and developing steering and balance skills.

-- D: Practical on-road training – theory based session covering: The Highway Code, staying safe on the road, legal requirements, road positioning and attitude.
+Theory based session covering: The Highway Code, staying safe on the road, legal requirements, road positioning and attitude.

-- E: Practical on-road riding – you must spend at least 2 hours of road riding dealing with different situations and hazards with your trainer to show you are safe to continue learning on your own.
+You must spend at least 2 hours of road riding dealing with different situations and hazards with your trainer to show you are safe to continue learning on your own.
 This session may be extended should you require any additional development.

 You’ll need a decent jacket, gloves and boots – not shorts and trainers.
 Your ATB will provide you with a visibility aid, which you must wear.